jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Give Me a Real Fight!**
 Abomination’s **Give Me a Real Fight!** Power forces a player’s first attack to include a specific character and the defender must be Abomination.
 However if either that character can’t attack or Abomination can’t be attacked, the effect does nothing.
 Also, the player can choose not to attack at all on their turn.

-# Adam Warlock
+# Adam Warlock (MC)
 Set: Galactic Guardians
+**Prepare for Rebirth**
+At Level 1, if Adam Warlock gets KO'd by getting stunned, **Prepare for Rebirth** will cause him to gain an XP and become Level 2 while in the stunned position.
+(If a power like Hex prevents him from leveling up, he'll remain at Level 1 but still heal his wounds.)

 # Agents
 Set: S.H.I.E.L.D. vs. Hydra